Script Editor

 -

-onWindowChange - the script is automatically saved when switching from the browser tab on which Engee is open to another tab.
-This means that when you change the browser tab from Engee to any other tab, changes in the script editor will be saved.
+onWindowChange — The script is automatically saved when switching from the browser tab where Engee is open to another tab.
+This means that when you change the browser tab from Engee to any other, the changes in the script editor will be saved.

 Masking code cells

-Script Editor supports the ability to turn variables in code cells into convenient interactive elements - drop-down lists, input fields, sliders and other control components.
-For this purpose, the code cell masking mechanism is used to improve visual representation of scripts, hide technical implementation details and simplify data input.
+Script Editor supports the ability to turn variables in code cells into convenient interactive elements — drop-down lists, input fields, sliders, and other control components.
+To do this, the code cell mask mechanism is used to improve the visual representation of scripts, hide technical implementation details, and simplify data entry.

-For more information on mask types, settings, and manual operation, see Code cell masks.
+For more information about the types of masks, settings, and manual operation, see Masks of code cells.

 Breakpoints

 The Engee editor supports adding breakpoints to code cells.
-This is useful when debugging scripts - code execution is paused at the desired line, which allows you to examine the behaviour of the program step by step and find errors.
+This is convenient when debugging scripts — code execution is paused at the desired line, which allows you to step-by-step examine the behavior of the program and find errors.

-To set a breakpoint, place the cursor on the left border of the required line and click the left mouse button:
+To set a breakpoint, hover over the left border of the desired line and left-click.:

-To set the conditions, delete or temporarily disable a breakpoint, you can use the context menu (PCM on the red dot).
+To set up conditions, delete or temporarily disable a stop point, you can use the context menu (red dot PCM).

-Engee offers different types of breakpoints: basic, conditional, delayed execution and others.
-The triggering conditions can be set via expressions, number of iterations or dependency on other points.
+Engee offers various types of breakpoints: basic, conditional, delayed execution, and others.
+Trigger conditions can be set using expressions, the number of iterations, or dependence on other points.

-For more information about working with breakpoints, see Breakpoints in scripts.
+For more information about working with breakpoints, see Script editor breakpoints.

-The public methods (see Public methods of programme management for details) allow you to control Engee scripts without using the script editor interface.
-These commands are designed to work with script editor files and are invoked via engee.script
+Using public methods (for more information, see Public methods of program management) you can manage Engee scripts without using the script editor interface.
+These commands are designed to work with script editor files and are invoked via engee.script.
+Let’s look at each of these methods.:

 @include — includes (embeds) script code instead of calling a macro.

-For example, we have a script named new.ngscript, in which the code a = 1
+For example, we have a script named new.ngscript, in which the code is written — a = 1.
+Let’s create another script, new_1.ngscript, in which we will access the first one along the absolute path through @include:

 engee.script.@include("/user/new.ngscript")

-The result of the code execution of the first script a = 1
+The result of executing the code of the first script a = 1 it will be included in the second script and will be equal to 1.

-The @include command and the code it embeds must not be in the same script.
-Otherwise, a cyclic dependency error will occur when @include must call itself.
+Team @include and the embedded code should not be in the same script.
+Otherwise, a cyclic dependency error will occur when @include I have to call myself.

 |